Riverside Church: Organs

 The two Riverside Church organs are located in the chancel and the seating gallery.
-The chancel organ is the 14th largest in the world in 2017.
+The chancel organ was the 14th largest in the world in 2017.
 It was furnished in 1930 by Hook and Hastings, and was originally criticized as mediocre.
-Aeolian-Skinner built an organ console in the chancel in 1948 and replaced the chancel organ in 1953–1954, and the ceiling above the chancel and the front of the nave was coated with sealant to improve the chancel's acoustic qualities.
+Aeolian-Skinner built an organ console in the chancel in 1948 and replaced the chancel organ in 1953–1954, under the direction of Virgil Fox.
+Fox based his design on his changing tastes for organ specifications, and thus, it is reported that at times, he was changing his mind every other day, to the point, that by the time that the almost 200 rank organ was finished, Aeolian Skinner reported that they had lost 15,000 dollars on the project.
+When the organ was finished, the ceiling above the chancel and the front of the nave was also coated with sealant to improve the chancel's acoustic qualities.
 The chancel organ was opened with a concert in March 1955 with a concert by Virgil Fox and the New York Philharmonic Symphony Orchestra, attended by 3000 people.

 In 1964, another Aeolian-Skinner organ was installed within the eastern wall of the nave's seating gallery; three years later, Anthony A. Bufano installed a five-manual console for the gallery organ.
+The gala concert celebrating the opening of this console included a work for two organs Signs in the Sun commissioned for the event from Daniel Pinkham.
 M. P. Moller built another stop for the gallery organ, the Trompeta Majestatis, in 1978.
 Two years later, the chancel organ received a new principal chorus with the addition of the Grand Chorus division.
 In the 1990s, the console was rewired, the chancel organ was cleaned, and the ceiling was covered with ten layers of sealant.